Keep up to date with all the latest local and international news with our guide to Dutch newspapers and news websites in the Netherlands.

 It goes without saying that the internet play a major role in delivering news and other important information to people in the Netherlands.
 While there are numerous websites that provide news and information in Dutch, these are among the most popular:

-It is important to note that while these websites provide information in Dutch, it is possible to translate it to English by using Google Translate.
+It is important to note that while these websites provide information in Dutch, it is possible to translate it into English by using Google Translate.

 English-language news websites in the Netherlands